sean-rowe/resume/README.md

 - Developed and maintained web applications using React, Angular, Vue.js, and Node.js
 - Implemented GraphQL APIs for efficient data fetching
 - Led code reviews and refactoring efforts

+**Humana (Nov 2023 – Feb 2025)**
+- Worked on the Nucleus design system, Humana's web platform built using a web component architecture
+- Developed components in Vue.js (legacy version 5) and Lit (version 6) with TypeScript
+- Played a key role in raising code coverage to over 80% by extracting component behaviors into Gherkin
+- Built reusable, scalable, and standards-compliant web components native to modern JavaScript
+- Maintained legacy systems while aiding the transition to more modern frameworks
+- Collaborate with stakeholders to ensure the design system meets evolving business needs

 **ArcBest (Aug 2023 – Oct 2023)**
 - Led the migration from Vue 2 to Vue 3 with Nuxt for server-side rendering